Cloud-Integration-2021/docs/README.md

 Using CircuitBreaker, Retry, TimeLimiter with annotations.
 All endpoints disposes of a circuit breaker, retry and only *getAll* and *getById* has TimeLimiter.

 So in fact, Spring root all traffic to service B. If service B is down, the circuit breaker will open.
-And request will be sent to himself.
+And request will be sent to himself using the fallback method.

 ```java
 @RequestMapping("/api/v1/movies")